mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Cancer and Fertility: Information for Men (http://www2.mskcc.org/patient_education/_assets/downloads-english/713.pdf)

 ##### Options For Women
-Women can freeze eggs or embryos before treatment. <span class="outstanding invisible">(This is a little sparse/terse)</span>The first step is to schedule an appointment with a reproductive endocrinologist (a doctor with special training in fertility).
+Women can freeze eggs or embryos before treatment.
+The first step is to schedule an appointment with a reproductive endocrinologist (a doctor with special training in fertility).
 Ask your doctor or a member of your healthcare team to refer you to the reproductive endocrinologist.

 The reproductive endocrinologist will evaluate your fertility and will give you advice on how best to proceed.